top of page

 The founder of Little Neni, Y’Buena, first reached out for development services in the summer of 2019.
 She was 100% committed and ready for production from the start.
 Her idea was for a collection of Guam themed items to make new moms living abroad feel more connected to home.
 The mission of the brand was to spread and share the "Hafa Adai Spirit" through designs that are influenced greatly by the history and culture of the U.S. island territory of Guam.
 Y’Buena’s clear vision for what she wanted helped the project to move through the design and development phases more quickly.
 One thing that impressed me the most was that she made all the artwork in perfect repeat[1] for all-over printing herself, using Illustrator as the design tool.

 Getting the print strike-offs[2] and approving the prints was the most involved part of the process.
 First, I had to make sure all the fabrics and inks used were non-toxic, permanent, and safe for use with infants.
 We landed on two separate digital printers based on their in-stock fabric qualities.
 Using their existing fabrics allowed us to work in a lower minimum than selecting and shipping a more specific fabric from another supplier to the print house.
 It helps move the approvals along faster when the printer has a fabric they are already used to working with.
-Digital printing uses little to no water and energy in processing compared to traditional fabric printing methods.
+Digital printing uses little to no water and less energy in processing compared to traditional fabric printing methods.
 There’s less physical waste and it is high quality.
 This makes it one of the most environmentally friendly fabric printing methods out there.

 Many families are already enjoying their original products from Little Neni.
 Get yours today at ShopLittleNeni.com!
 You can read more about the brand story at https://shoplittleneni.com/pages/our-story-1